Statement of Faith

 Jesus said on the cross, “My God, why have you abandoned me?”
 God looked away from the crucifixion, and Satan openly cursed God not knowing that Jesus transcends Heaven.
 Satan and the demons are all thereby condemned as Jesus is a witness against them.
 This is what caused the suffering of Christ on the cross.

 On the Day of Judgment, Jesus will lay down His body and this will allow the children of God to do the same.
 There is a great abundance of separation in the Bible often associated with redemption.
 Redemption by separation should be obvious, but the Gnostics were sent as a distraction.
 Our spirit is perfect and without sin.
 The flesh is not evil, it is weak.
-It is a straw in the wind easily influence by spiritual force, and the flesh is absolutely attached to the spirit.
+It is a straw in the wind easily influence by spiritual forces, and the flesh is absolutely attached to the spirit.
 The oneness of spirit and flesh is why the Messiah is necessary to justify their separation.